S-U-23/ClientServerCourseWork/README.md

 ## How to Run the Project

-1. Open the project in NetBeans
+1. download project
-2. Build the project using Maven
-3. Deploy it to Apache Tomcat
+2. open in netbeans
-4. Run the server
+3. Run the server
-5. Access the API at:
+4. Access the API at:
    http://localhost:8080/Coursework1/api/v1